christiandaley/SumSharp/README.md

 ---

+## Why use SumSharp?

+Discriminated unions, also known as sum types, are an invaluable tool for working with heterogenous data types in code.
+They help ensure safe data access patterns and can [make illegal states unrepresentable.](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)

+There are many discriminated union libraries available for C\#, such as [`OneOf`](https://github.com/mcintyre321/OneOf) which has received tens of millions of downloads.
+In my experience, all of them lack features commonly offered by discriminated union types in other languages.

+`SumSharp` aims to be **the most powerful, expressive, and configurable C\# discriminated union library available**.
+Its goal is to provide features and syntax comparable to the discriminated union types natively offered by languages such as F\#, Rust, and Haskell.
+Although it's impossible to exactly replicate the functionality these other languages offer, `SumSharp` strives to get as close as possible.

+### Features

+- Unlimited number of cases
+- Support for class, struct, record, and record struct unions
+- Support for generic unions
+- Expressive match syntax with exhaustiveness checking
+- Implicit conversions from types (if there's only one case of that type in the union)
+- Convenient handling of tuple types
+- **Highly configurable memory layout**, allowing developers to optimize for their app's memory/perfomance requirements
+- Built in JSON serialization with both `System.Text.Json` and `Newtonsoft.Json`.
+Compatible with `System.Text.Json` source generation and AOT compilation
+- Implicit conversions to/from `OneOf` types
+- Configurable equality definitions (choose between reference or value equality for class unions)

+---

 ## Installation

 ```bash
 dotnet add package SumSharp
 ```

----

-## Features

-- Unlimited number of cases
-- Support for class, struct, record, and record struct union types
-- Support for generic type cases
-- **Highly configurable memory layout**, allowing developers to optimize for their app's memory/perfomance requirements
-- Built in JSON serialization with both System.Text.Json and Newtonsoft.Json.
-Compatible with System.Text.Json source generation and AOT compilation
-- Implicit conversions to/from `OneOf` types
+Or install via the Nuget package manager in Visual Studio.

 ---